payalazelaya/new-honor-capstone/src/content/posts/2023-03-28-projects-and-apps-transforming-the-aspirations-of-students.md

 template: blog-post
 title: Projects and Apps Transforming the Aspirations of Students
 slug: /working-with-children
-date: 2023-03-29 22:42
+date: 2023-03-30 10:29
 description: Getting students to be involved in creating projects and apps creates a fortifying environment of learning and curiosity for them
 featuredImage: /assets/coding-camps-feature.jpg
 ---
 P﻿articular countries have assisted in establishing events for students to work on projects and apps related to tech.
 These special events have made students come together to collaborate with one another in order to establish an interest in technology and its innovations.

-P﻿articularly in Southern America, countries such as Argentina and Chile, for example, have been hosts for these kinds of events to push the education technology movement into their institutions, where they can learn and interact with the wonders of technology.
+P﻿articularly in Southern America, where countries like Argentina and Chile have been hosts for these kinds of events to push the education technology movement into their institutions, where they can learn and interact with the wonders of technology.
 To start with Argentina first, they're considered the country to have the longest experience of having educational policies linked to technology through different content programs and just in 2018, passed federal regulations to enhance digital education, programming, and robotics.

-Though, computer science graduates come in shortly in numbers because of lack of early education with introductions to computer science in schools
+Though, computer science graduates from Argentinian universities are short in numbers due to not enough motivation to pursue a technological career path, plus the fact that companies hiring computer science graduates is double the amount of actual computer science graduates from these institutions.
+A reason for why this